Management: Mild to Severe

 Building a Care Team is a patient guide developed by the Alzheimer’s Association to help build a care team that will help throughout the disease and care for each facet of the patient’s life.

-Alzheimer’s Disease Medications Fact Sheet(www.nia.nih.gov)
+Alzheimer’s Disease Medications Fact Sheet(order.nia.nih.gov)

 The Alzheimer’s Disease Medications Fact Sheet is provided by the National Institute on Aging.
 It includes several prescription drugs currently approved by the U.S. Food and Drug Administration (FDA) to treat people who have been diagnosed with Alzheimer’s disease.
+Available in English and Spanish.

 Additional Physician Resources